p-vinayak/shuBay/README.md

 shuBay allows users to become vendors who can create/manage/sell products.
 Users can also buy products from vendors.

-This project was created as a part of my final project for my DB class.

 ## Details & Features

 shuBay comes with the following features: